-Before blockbuster Marvel films or award-winning indies, the stage was the place of tragedy and comedy, bringing together people of all walks of life to bear witness to a story of the times.
-When you think about it concerts, plays, operas, and musicals and the ways that they have been presented to audiences for thousands of years has remained unchanged, until recently.
+Before blockbuster Marvel films or award-winning indies, the stage was the place of tragedy and comedy, bringing together people of all walks of life to bear witness to important cultural moments.
+When you think about it, concerts, plays, operas, and musicals and the ways that they have been presented to audiences have remained unchanged for thousands of years, until recently.

-Like many other creative fields that parallel stage performances, technology has birthed a new era for stage designers, directors, actors, musical performers and of course the audience.
+Like many other creative fields that parallel stage performances, technology has birthed a new era for stage designers, directors, actors, and musical performers, changing your experience for the better.

-Still true to its core, technology has pushed the world of stage design ahead creating performances that transport audiences into narratives across time and history, creating unforgettable moments.
+Still true to its core, technology has pushed the world of stage design to new frontiers, creating performances that transport audiences into narratives across time and history, creating unforgettable moments.

 The new engineered stage creates experiences that “changes lives… transforming an audience, an individual, or en masse”.
 So, let’s begin.

 Set designers have access to more immersion tools than ever.
 However, the mission for each director is still the same; to create cohesive storylines and narratives that engage or even challenge audiences.
 The latest and greatest in stage technology is useless unless a designer fully understands this.